Longhorn-Riichi/InjusticeJudge/README.md

 where 0 = East, 1 = South, 2 = West, 3 = North

 Outputs injustices to console

+## Setup for mahjong soul links

+This is only required if you want to analyze mahjong soul logs

+Create a `config.env` file containing the following:

+    ms_uid = "<your uid>"
+    ms_token = "<your token>"

+Both your UID (not friend code!) and token can be found by capturing the login request.

+To do this, open up the Network tab in the developer tools of your browser and filter for XHR requests.
+Visit Mahjong Soul.
+Once you see a request that says POST, click it.
+Check the request field, which should look like:

+    {"uid":"<your uid>","token":"<your token>","deviceId":"..."}

 ## High level TODOs